By Sorsa Editorial

 Method 4: Third-Party API with Python requests

-If your project only needs to read public Twitter data, there is a faster path: skip the official API entirely and use a third-party data provider.
-No OAuth, no developer account application, no credit purchase workflow.
-One API key in a header, standard REST calls, JSON responses.
+If your project only needs to read public Twitter data, skip the official API entirely and call a third-party data provider.
+This is the practical route to Twitter data without a developer account: no OAuth, no application step, no credit-purchase workflow, just one API key in a header, standard REST calls, and JSON responses.
+Here is what that looks like with Sorsa's API.

 Get a User Profile